sandeep194920/CodingPractice/13-[lodash]-deepequal/README.md

 ### Things learnt

+- What is a cicular reference?
+- Difference b/w `Object.is` and `===`
+- What is a NaN?
+What is typeof NaN?
+- Arrays are Objects indeed.
+So you should know that internally arrays can still be used as objects.
+- How to avoid `Object.prototype.toString.call()` to check the type and stick to traditional approach?

+--

 #### 1. What is a cicular reference?

 An object with a circular reference is when the object directly or indirectly refers back to itself.